ingram1107/zettel-notes/lit/@Lenin1901.md

 organisational tasks without being subservient to the mass movement itself.
 Mostly important, as Lenin warned, that socialist movement shouldn't fall into tactic-based movement.

+Instead of treating political struggle and economic struggle separately, revolutionaries, he argued, should work in close organic contact with the proletarian struggle.
+Therefore, we should not just confine yourself in exposing the system, we have to react to the immediate and current interest of the proletariat.
+Abuses exposure is the start of awakening class consciousness, but it should not be the only way in which the revolutionaries should be active in.
+Political exposure is also critical for the cause of the revolution and political agitation should not be applied exclusively on basis of economy.
+The so-called "lending the economic struggles itself a political character" only aims to push legislative and administrative reforms, ultimately a reformism movement.
+This run to the danger in which the ruling class may win back working class's confidence by passing the reforms.
+Instead, revolutionaries should push for proletarian political demands at the same time.